Ile de Sein - Raz de Sein - Finistère

 Coordinates: Lat 48.037190 - Lat -4.851741

-Photos via Wikimedia Commons: Island seen from the lighthouse and Les Causeurs by Portalix are in the public domain - Island's harbour and Lighthouse by havang (nl) is licensed under CC0 - Dry stone walls and Chapelle Saint-Corentin and Abri du Marin by Ji-Elle are licensed under CC BY-SA 3.0 - Island at sunset by Jeanmarierohou is licensed under CC BY-SA 3.0 - Les Causeurs and Church of St. Guenole by Hesed is licensed under CC BY-SA 3.0
+Photos via Wikimedia Commons: Island seen from the lighthouse by Portalix is in the public domain - Dry stone walls and Chapelle Saint-Corentin and Abri du Marin by Ji-Elle are licensed under CC BY-SA 3.0 - Les Causeurs and Church of St. Guenole by Hesed is licensed under CC BY-SA 3.0

 Brittany - Latest pages